 The Saltpans of Maras and the ruins of Moray

-The salt mines at Maras consist of 3000 small pools.
-A number of salt water springs emerge from the hillside and are channelled along canals using the natural gradient.
+The saltpans at Maras consist of 3000 small pools.
+A number of salt water springs emerge from the hillside and are channeled along canals using the natural gradient.
 This process is repeated every three days and the water evaporates leaving behind the salt which slowly solidifies.
 This process takes one month, until a 10 cm layer of salt has formed.

 The Incas built a series of agricultural terraces in the form of a circular amphitheatre 150m in diameter.
 Moray was a centre for agricultural experiments and recent research has shown that the different levels of terraces represent different microclimates in the region and that temperatures between the terraces vary greatly.
-Using this technology, the Incas used Moray to domesticate and acclimatise the hybrids of wild plants which they created.
+Using this technology, the Incas used Moray to domesticate and adapt the hybrid wild plants they created.

-Our guides will carefully explain the history of this unique place and guide us around its terraces, temples, palaces and watercourses.
+Our guide will carefully explain the history of this unique place and escort us around its terraces, temples, palaces and watercourses.

-The Libertador Tambopata Eco-Lodge is situated on the banks of the Tambopata River in the heart of the Tambopata National Reserve.
-The remoteness and tranquillity of our lodge make for a richly rewarding visit to the rainforest.
+The Tambopata Ecolodge is situated on the banks of the Tambopata River in the heart of the Tambopata National Reserve.
+The remoteness and tranquility of our lodge make for a richly rewarding visit to the rainforest.
 But, with a location of approximately only four hours from Cusco it is one of the most accessible rainforest destinations in Latin America.

 In the late afternoon you set off for an introductory walk into the forest behind the lodge.
 Frequently seen mammals on this trail are saddle-back tamarinds, brown capuchins and agoutis.
-After dinner: A night walk to find nocturnal animals or insects by their eye-shine.
+After dinner: Night walk to find nocturnal animals or insects by their eye-shine.

-A morning's exploration by foot and paddle canoe of the lake system of Condenado, rich in bird and aquatic life.
-A family of giant otters lives in the vicinity of the lake and are often observed.
+A morning's exploration by foot and paddle canoe of the lake system of Condenado, rich in bird and aquatic life: A family of giant otters lives in the vicinity of the lake and are often observed.
 Birds abound, especially rufescent tiger-herons, great egrets, wattled jacanas, hoatzin, the noisy donacobius and many others.
-The afternoon is for exploring the forest close to the lodge (with or without your guide), relaxing and bathing in the Gallucunca, a cool clear stream beside the lodge, or visiting our tree platforms.
+The afternoon is for exploring the forest close to the lodge (with or without your guide), relaxing and bathing in the Gallucunca, a cool clear stream beside the lodge.

 After breakfast a short boat ride downriver to the trail head.
 Here you embark on a longer trail which leads to a spectacular hidden lake and on the way you are introduced to more aspects of the forest and its animals.
 At the lake itself it is possible to spot elusive black caiman and giant otters.
 The afternoon is free for relaxation and bathing.